Saoussen-CH/Saoussen-CH/README.md

 -->
 ## About me

 I'm a Machine Learning Engineer by passion and profession !
-I believe in harnessing the power of AI to level up both business services and people's lives.
+I believe in harnessing the power of AI to level up both businesses and people's lives.